 Online book talk: Hardenberg, A Monastery for the Ibex

-Wilko Graf von Hardenberg, senior research scholar at the Max Planck Institute for the History of Science in Berlin, will present his book A Monastery […]
+Wilko Graf von Hardenberg, senior research scholar at the Max Planck Institute for the History of Science in Berlin, presented his book A Monastery for […]

 Online book talk: Greer, Red Coats and Wild Birds